Adrian-Larenaudie/auth_template_api/README.md

 - Define environment variables by copying the '.env.example' file and renaming it to '.env.'
 - Run the `npm install` command.
 - Run the `npm run dev` command to start this application.
 - When application is running run `npx jest` command to launch tests.
+**Nota bene:** before performing tests check file `./tests/routes/testConfig.json` &:
+    - add the `userId` value generated on default admin creation
+    - add the base uri to your application
+    - check the `badId` value make sure this id is not used into your data base

 **By default, an admin is generated with the following informations:**
 - username: "admin"